BrianDouglasIE/BrianDouglasIE.github.io/posts/literal-templates.md

----
-title: Literal templates
+Literal templates
-tags: [js]
-date: 21/08/2025
+21/08/2025
+js
 ---

 I introduce to you "literal-templates", a lightweight, flexible template engine for Node.js.
 Offering dynamic registration and rendering of template views, includes, and helpers.

 <!-- more -->